Antioch University New England: History

 In 1964, Antioch College opened a new center on the East Coast to offer graduate education with a practical bent.
 The new school, called Antioch-Putney, opened its doors in Putney, Vermont.

 The school moved from Putney to Harrisville, in the New Hampshire hills.
 It expanded, offering more graduate programs and expanding the scope of the education department.
 The name was then changed to Antioch New England Graduate School.

 Antioch College of Ohio was the most well-known campus in the system.
-It was founded in 1852 by Horace Mann and known for its liberal politics, such as its 1990 policy requiring explicit verbal consent before any sexual act amongst students.
-Coretta Scott King and Stephen Jay Gould were graduates.
+It was founded in 1852 by Horace Mann and is known for its liberal politics, such as its 1990 policy requiring explicit verbal consent before any sexual activity amongst students.
+Coretta Scott King and Stephen Jay Gould were some noteworthy graduates.

 However, the Antioch system faced difficult times in the 2000s.
 Its board chose to close Antioch College to retrench and reduce costs.
 An alumni-controlled group was able to negotiate a separation between Antioch College and the adult education system of which Antioch University New England is a part.
 AUNE no longer is affiliated with Antioch College.

 Antioch University New England, as it is currently known, is situated in a renovated furniture factory in Keene, New Hampshire, almost exactly midway between the former locations.
 It serves a student body of around 1,000 students, offering four certificate programs, master's degrees in twenty-three different programs, and three doctoral programs.

 According to Antioch University New England, 73% of its students are female and 70% are from New England.